microsoft/powerplatform-vscode-lab/Lab-instructions-power-platform-tools-for-visual-studio-code.md

 ![Shape Description automatically generated with medium confidence](media/image11.png)

-## Authenticatng to power Platform and listing environments and solutions
+## Authenticating to power Platform and listing environments and solutions

 When you click on the Power Platform icon on the **Activity bar** within the side bar, you will see two panels.
 These panels are called: